delta-io/delta/CONTRIBUTING.md

 We happily welcome contributions to Delta Lake.
-We use [Github Issues](/../../issues/) to track community reported issues and [Github Issues](/../../issues/) to track community reported issues and [Github Pull Requests ](/../../pulls/) for accepting changes.
+We use [GitHub Issues](/../../issues/) to track community reported issues and [GitHub Pull Requests ](/../../pulls/) for accepting changes.